godson-pius/podpis/README.md

 # podpis
-This app helps you sign online for e-markrting or adding signatures to proposals, documents etc
+This app helps you sign online for e-markerting or adding signatures to proposals, documents etc